Gamecocks' Boston wins Leslie Award as nation's best center - WHIZ News

 COLUMBIA, S.C.
-(AP) — South Carolina freshman Aliyah Boston has been named the Lisa Leslie Award winner, a honor presented to women’s basketball’s s top center.
+(AP) — South Carolina freshman Aliyah Boston has been named the Lisa Leslie Award winner, presented to women’s basketball’s s top center.

 The 6-foot-5 Boston becomes the second South Carolina player in three seasons to capture the award from the Basketball Hall of Fame and Women’s Basketball Association, joining 2018 winner A’ja Wilson.